 If a seborrheic keratosis becomes irritated or unsightly, removal is conducted using one of these three methods:

-- Cryosurgery, which freezes off the growth using liquid nitrogen.
+- Cryosurgery: Freezes off the growth using liquid nitrogen.

-- Curettage, in which the doctor scrapes the growth off the surface of the skin.
+- Curettage: Doctor scrapes the growth off the surface of the skin.

 Warts are small, harmless growths that appear most frequently on the hands and feet.
 Sometimes they look flat and smooth, other times they have a dome-shaped or cauliflower-like appearance.
 Warts can be surrounded by skin that is either lighter or darker.
 Warts are caused by different forms of Human Papilloma Virus (HPV).
 They occur in people of all ages and can spread from person to person and from one part of the body to another.
 Warts are benign (noncancerous) and generally painless.
 They may disappear without any treatment.
 However, in most cases eliminating warts takes time.

 The location of a wart often characterizes its type:

 Common warts can appear anywhere on the body, although they most often appear on the back of fingers, toes, and knees.
 These skin-colored, dome-shaped lesions usually grow where the skin has been broken, such as a scratch or bug bite.
 They can range in size from a pinhead to 10mm and may appear singly or in multiples.